charityyoungblood/iOS_Apps_Notes/Programming_in_Swift.md

 3. Tags in Storyboards - tags are useful when you are grouping data (i.e. buttons)

     - tag is a property that you can "call" on the button object

+4. To add a file in Swift, select folder > right click > select "new file" > make sure group is the correct folder, target should be the current project